lavmeiker/capistrano-wpcli/README.md

 * `set :wpcli_remote_uploads_dir`<br/>
 Remote dir where WP stores the uploads.
 IMPORTANT: Add trailing slash!
 Optional if using [Bedrock Wordpress Stack](http://roots.io/wordpress-stack/)

+### Vagrant

+If you are using another machine as a development server (Vagrant for example), you should define a `dev` role and indicate the path were the project lives on that server.
+This normally goes on `deploy.rb` file.
+Here's an example:

+`server "example.dev", user: 'vagrant', password: 'vagrant', roles: %w{dev}`

+`set :dev_path, '/srv/www/example.dev/current'`

 ## Contributing

 1. Fork it ( https://github.com/lavmeiker/capistrano-wpcli/fork )